-At SLAC, the End Station A Test Beam ESTB will use 5 Hz of the LCLS electron beam to provide a new beam test facility for detector and accelerator R&D. A full intensity, high energy LCLS beam in the energy range of 4 - 13.6 GeV can be delivered into End Station A and focused to small spots.
-Alternatively, the primary beam can be directed onto a thin target to provide secondary electron beams up to the incident energy and down to one e/pulse or fewer.
-First user experiments are expected for March 2012.
-We invite submissions of beam test proposals.
+At SLAC, the End Station A Test Beam ESTB will use 5 Hz of the LCLS electron beam to provide a new beam test facility for detector and accelerator R&D. A full intensity, high energy LCLS beam can be delivered into End Station A and focused to small spots.
+Alternatively, the primary beam can be directed onto a thin target to provide secondary electron beams up to the incident energy and down to 1 e/pulse or fewer.
+Tagged photon beams can also be made available.
+In stage II, a secondary hadron beam line will provide pions at the rate of 1/pulse or fewer.